OceanBioME/OceanBioME.jl/paper/paper.md

 \autoref{column} shows a simple column model with an OCDR intervention (macroalgae growth) added after a warm-up period, which increases the carbon export of the system.

 ![Results of a 1D model, forced by idealised light and mixing, which qualitatively reproduces the biogeochemical cycles in the North Atlantic.
 We then add kelp (500 frond / m² in the top 50 m of water) in December of the 2ⁿᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export, as shown in panel (d).
-Changes to the phytoplankton growth cycle are also apparent.
+Panel (a) shows the phytoplankton growth cycle which also changes in response to the altered nutrient dynamics visible in panel (b).
+Panel (c) shows the kelp growth with the front size in (i), the carbon storage in (ii), and the nitrogen storage in (iii).
 Figure made with ``Makie.jl`` [@makie]. \label{column}](column_example.png)

 The implementation of OceanBioME.jl models allows for seamless integration with data assimilation packages, such as ``EnsembleKalmanProcesses.jl`` [@ekp].